mmarkin/GeoIP/README.md

 ipapi.co's free plan allows a client 30,000 lookups per month.
 If you need more they have paid subscriptions starting at $12US per month.

-To use the library in your code:
+Here is a quick summary on how to use the library in your code.
+See the simple sketch in the examples directory for details.
 ```c
 #include <GeoIP.h>                 // add the GeoIP class, creates a new data type called location_t
 location_t loc;                    // declare a location_t variable